geraudmathe/Locomotive-fundamentals/README.md

 - Handle :

-TODO: integrate Locomotive with a rails app
+TODO: link to integrate Locomotive with a rails app

 - Response type :